mdn/content/files/en-us/web/css/css_functions/index.md

 ### Basic arithmetic

 - {{CSSxRef("calc")}}
-  - : Performe basic arithmetic calculations on numerical values.
+  - : Performs basic arithmetic calculations on numerical values.

 ### Comparison functions

 - {{CSSxRef("min")}}
-  - : Calculate the smallest of a list of values.
+  - : Calculates the smallest of a list of values.
 - {{CSSxRef("max")}}
-  - : Calculate the largest of a list of values.
+  - : Calculates the largest of a list of values.
 - {{CSSxRef("clamp")}}
-  - : Calculate the central of a minimum, central, and maximum values.
+  - : Calculates the central of a minimum, central, and maximum values.

 ### Stepped value functions

 - {{CSSxRef("round", "round()")}} {{Experimental_Inline}}
-  - : Calculate a rounded number based on a rounding strategy.
+  - : Calculates a rounded number based on a rounding strategy.
 - {{CSSxRef("mod", "mod()")}} {{Experimental_Inline}}
-  - : Calculate a modulus (with the same sign as the divisor) when dividing one number by another.
+  - : Calculates a modulus (with the same sign as the divisor) when dividing one number by another.
 - {{CSSxRef("rem", "rem()")}} {{Experimental_Inline}}
-  - : Calculate a remainder (with the same sign as the dividend) when dividing one number by another.
+  - : Calculates a remainder (with the same sign as the dividend) when dividing one number by another.

 ### Trigonometric functions

 - {{CSSxRef("sin")}} {{Experimental_Inline}}
-  - : Calculate a trigonometric sine of a number.
+  - : Calculates the trigonometric sine of a number.
 - {{CSSxRef("cos")}} {{Experimental_Inline}}
-  - : Calculate a trigonometric cosine of a number.
+  - : Calculates the trigonometric cosine of a number.
 - {{CSSxRef("tan")}} {{Experimental_Inline}}
-  - : Calculate a trigonometric tangent of a number.
+  - : Calculates the trigonometric tangent of a number.
 - {{CSSxRef("asin")}} {{Experimental_Inline}}
-  - : Calculate a trigonometric inverse sine of a number.
+  - : Calculates the trigonometric inverse sine of a number.
 - {{CSSxRef("acos")}} {{Experimental_Inline}}
-  - : Calculate a trigonometric inverse cosine of a number.
+  - : Calculates the trigonometric inverse cosine of a number.
 - {{CSSxRef("atan")}} {{Experimental_Inline}}
-  - : Calculate a trigonometric inverse tangent of a number.
+  - : Calculates the trigonometric inverse tangent of a number.
 - {{CSSxRef("atan2")}} {{Experimental_Inline}}
-  - : Calculate a trigonometric inverse tangent of two-numbers in a plane.
+  - : Calculates the trigonometric inverse tangent of two-numbers in a plane.

 ### Exponential functions

 - {{CSSxRef("pow")}} {{Experimental_Inline}}
-  - : Calculate a base raised to the power of a number.
+  - : Calculates the base raised to the power of a number.
 - {{CSSxRef("sqrt")}} {{Experimental_Inline}}
-  - : Calculate the square root of a number.
+  - : Calculates the square root of a number.
 - {{CSSxRef("hypot")}} {{Experimental_Inline}}
-  - : Calculate the square root of the sum of squares of its arguments.
+  - : Calculates the square root of the sum of the squares of its arguments.
 - {{CSSxRef("log")}} {{Experimental_Inline}}
-  - : Calculate the logarithm of a number.
+  - : Calculates the logarithm of a number.
 - {{CSSxRef("exp")}} {{Experimental_Inline}}
-  - : Calculate `e` raised to the power of a number.
+  - : Calculatex `e` raised to the power of a number.

 ### Sign-related functions

 - {{CSSxRef("abs")}} {{Experimental_Inline}}
-  - : Calculate the absolute value of a number.
+  - : Calculates the absolute value of a number.
 - {{CSSxRef("sign")}} {{Experimental_Inline}}
-  - : Calculate the sign (positive or negative) of the number.
+  - : Calculates the sign (positive or negative) of the number.

 ## Filter functions

 The {{CSSxRef("&lt;filter-function&gt;")}} CSS [data type](/en-US/docs/Web/CSS/CSS_Types) represents a graphical effect that can change the appearance of an input image.
 It is used in the {{CSSxRef("filter")}} and {{CSSxRef("backdrop-filter")}} properties.

 - {{CSSxRef("filter-function/blur", "blur()")}}
-  - : Increase the image gaussian blur.
+  - : Increases the image gaussian blur.
 - {{CSSxRef("filter-function/brightness", "brightness()")}}
-  - : Brighten or darken an image.
+  - : Brightens or darkens an image.
 - {{CSSxRef("filter-function/contrast", "contrast()")}}
-  - : Increase or decrease the image contrast.
+  - : Increases or decreases the image contrast.
 - {{CSSxRef("filter-function/drop-shadow", "drop-shadow()")}}
-  - : Apply a drop shadow behind an image.
+  - : Applies a drop shadow behind an image.
 - {{CSSxRef("filter-function/grayscale", "grayscale()")}}
-  - : Convert an image to grayscale.
+  - : Converts an image to grayscale.
 - {{CSSxRef("filter-function/hue-rotate", "hue-rotate()")}}
-  - : Change the overall hue of an image.
+  - : Changes the overall hue of an image.
 - {{CSSxRef("filter-function/invert", "invert()")}}
-  - : Invert the colors of an image.
+  - : Inverts the colors of an image.
 - {{CSSxRef("filter-function/opacity", "opacity()")}}
-  - : Add transparancy to an image.
+  - : Adds transparency to an image.
 - {{CSSxRef("filter-function/saturate", "saturate()")}}
-  - : Change the overall saturation of an image.
+  - : Changes the overall saturation of an image.
 - {{CSSxRef("filter-function/sepia", "sepia()")}}
-  - : Increase the sepia of an image.
+  - : Increases the sepia of an image.

 ## Color functions

 The {{CSSxRef("color_value","&lt;color&gt;")}} CSS [data type](/en-US/docs/Web/CSS/CSS_Types) specifies different color representations.

 - {{CSSxRef("color_value/color", "color()")}} {{Experimental_Inline}}
-  - : Allows a color to be specified in a particular, specified colorspace (rather than the implicit sRGB colorspace that most of the other color functions operate in).
+  - : Allows a color to be set in the specified colorspace (instead of the implicit sRGB colorspace that most of the other color functions operate in).
 - {{CSSxRef("color_value/color-mix", "color-mix()")}} {{Experimental_Inline}}
   - : Takes two {{CSSxRef("color_value","color")}} values and returns the result of mixing them in a given colorspace by a given amount.
 - {{CSSxRef("color_value/color-contrast", "color-contrast()")}} {{Experimental_Inline}}
   - : Takes a {{CSSxRef("color_value","color")}} value and compares it to a list of other {{CSSxRef("color_value","color")}} values, selecting the one with the highest contrast from the list.
 - {{CSSxRef("color_value/device-cmyk", "device-cmyk()")}} {{Experimental_Inline}}
-  - : Used to express CMYK colors in a device-independent way.
+  - : Defines CMYK colors in a device-independent way.
 - {{CSSxRef("color_value/hsl", "hsl()")}}
   - : The HSL color model defines a given color according to its hue, saturation, and lightness components.
 An optional alpha component represents the color's transparency.
 - {{CSSxRef("color_value/hsla", "hsla()")}}